OldManJax/helperplayers/README.md

 # TheMovieDb-Helper json Players

-Players for TheMovieDb-Helper Add-on in Kodi 20 and 21 saved from the MrGSI repo.
+Players for TheMovieDb-Helper Add-on.
-I have added a couple new players that were easy to create but I have very little understanding how they work.
+Most of these player I copied, some I have fixed.
+I have also added a few new players that were easy to create as mods of players for similar add-ons.

 I have this list for my private build, but anyone can use it.
 You can download the zip file or use the Helper settings and enter this URL: